MetroidSlayer/Consistxels/README.md

 # Consistxels

-A tool for more consistent pixel art.
+A tool for easily maintaining consistency in pixel art.

 _<sup>If you need to, pronounce it "Consixels" - it's much easier to say.
 I would've just named it that, but it's less obvious what it's supposed to do that way.</sup>_

-"~~Fear~~ **_Inconsistency_ is the little-death that brings total obliteration...**"\
-_- Dune Atreides, 20XX_

-...well, maybe not obliteration, but certainly dissatisfaction and subpar sprites at the very least.

 I hate knowing that one pixel on one pose on a sprite sheet is out-of-place, but I might hate copying and pasting every limb from every layer to double-check even more.
 The solution was *obviously* to create an entire program to automatically distill a sprite sheet into JSON data, detect identical poses in a given layer, and do all that copying and pasting for me.